Completed Space Science Missions

 RHODIUM SPACE MICROGREENS

-This investigation supports development of microgreens as a food source on future missions by providing a better understanding of how microgravity affects growth rates and stages.
-Results from this study could improve production methods and nutritional content of microgreens for use on Earth.
+This investigation supports the development of microgreens as a food source on future missions by providing insight into how microgravity affects growth rates and stages.
+Results could improve production methods and nutritional content of microgreens for use on Earth.

 MISSION TAGS: #SpaceMicrogreens #SpaceNutrition #SpaceBotany #SYSIC2022 #Swinburne #BusinessofScience